 If you’re looking to cook chicken in pressure cooker how long do you set it for so it is tender and not dried out?
 I’m here to help!
 I’ll share printable cook times you’ll need to get started and easy recipes too.

-I will help you learn how to cook chicken in your Instant Pot all different kinds of ways here so you too can enjoy easy Instant Pot recipes day after day. (affiliate links present)
+I will help you learn how to cook chicken in your Instant Pot all different kinds of ways here so you too can enjoy easy Instant Pot recipes day after day. (affiliate links present, originally published 12/20)